iotserver24/xibe-chat-cli/README.md

 - **Multi-line**: Press `Ctrl+N` for new lines, Enter to send
 - **Image Generation**: Prefix with `img:` (e.g., `img: cute cat`)

-## 🤖 Agent Mode (NEW!)
+## 🤖 Agent Mode

-XIBE-CHAT now features an intelligent **Agent Mode** that can execute CLI commands and perform tasks automatically!
+XIBE-CHAT features an intelligent **Agent Mode** that can execute CLI commands and perform tasks automatically!

 ### Getting Started with Agent Mode